wp-plugins/adrotate/readme.txt

 == Installation ==

-= Quick start manual installation =
+= Quick start, manual installation =

 1. Unzip the file and upload the adrotate folder to your /wp-content/plugins/ folder.
 1. Activate from the plugins page and manage your ads from the Plugins > Manage Banners page.